wheat-eco/wheat-eco/README.md

 ## 11. Team

-Wheat-Sol is developed by a small but highly skilled and dedicated team of professionals passionate about creating a revolutionary store of value:
+WheatChain is developed by a small but highly skilled and dedicated team of professionals passionate about creating a revolutionary store of value:

 ### Founder & Lead Developer
 - **Role**: Full-stack developer, blockchain architect, and project visionary